tadaa Case Study

 Developers monitor the entire infrastructure with Amazon CloudWatch and the open-source SourceForge Ganglia system.
 “The best thing with Amazon CloudWatch is that it is just there,” Wachsmuth says.
 “You find all the data points you need, even if you did not even think about them while setting up your service.
 Ganglia is a great addition since it keeps summary data points as long as you want—a perfect companion to recognize long-term trends and patterns.”

 When there is a shift in usage, the response is swift.
 "The ability to switch on different services or replicate across multiple regions allows us to grow where we need to,” Wachsmuth says.
 “This is crucial for us as a social network because unpredictable viral growth can happen at any time.
 When we suddenly got big in the United States, we just had to turn on a few more instances in the U.S. East Region instead of deploying actual hardware there."

 All this was accomplished without hiring any additional staff.
-"We are a team of 5, and 4 of us are engineers,” Wachsmuth says.
+"We are a team of five, and four of us are engineers,” Wachsmuth says.
 “Our small team does not even have a dedicated person for IT operations or systems administrations, so we are saving enormous amounts of working hours by using AWS managed services," Wachsmuth says.

 Tadaa—a product of menschmaschine Publishing—is an iPhone camera app featuring high-definition photo effects and editing tools.

 - Quadrupled the amount of photos within five days

 - No need for additional staffing